INNOVATION AND LEADERSHIP - 2020/1

 Portfolio of evidence (100%)

-Comprising 3 guided diary entries ( with approximately 330 words per entry) together with a 1000 word reflective analysis.
-The student will be given 3 essay titles and will chose one to base their reflective essay upon
+Comprising 3 guided diary entries ( with approximately 330 words per entry) together with a 1000 word reflective essay on the following topic;

 Formative assessment and feedback

-Students will receive verbal formative feedback following a group presentation related to their innovation.
+Students will receive verbal and peer feedback following a group presentation related to their innovation.

 - The module aims to enable students to explore the notions and challenges of leadership and team working through the process of experiential learning.
 The students will explore different approaches to change management whilst devising innovative service improvements in order to enhance the experience of service users and carers.